All Episodes

 He doesn't want to have slaves.

-And the reason why is because he's not going based off of what's in his mind or his opinions.
+So his personal opinion is actually the totally opposite of what you see in this case., and the reason why is because he's not going based off of what's in his mind or his opinions.

-He's going strictly based off of the law, the precedent, the past, and the Constitution only and exclusively.
+He's going strictly based off of the law, the precedent, the past and the constitution only and exclusively.

-So with that said, these are the quotes from that case.
+So with that said, these are the quotes from that case, and you can see how clear this is.

 The words people of the United States and citizens are synonymous terms and mean the same thing.

-And this quote is actually the quote that I use now whenever anyone calls me a sovereign citizen, which all the bar cards, because they're such fucking lazy, dumb, ignorant pieces of shit.
+And this quote is actually the quote that I use now whenever anyone calls me a sovereign citizen, which all the bar cards, because they're such fucking lazy, dumb, ignorant pieces of shit, they like to just call me sovereign citizen all the time for everything.

-I say anything, and I show all the original definitions.
+I say anything and I show all the original definitions and oh, sovereign that's their answer for everything.

-I'll go on and I'll write a whole book, and the whole thing is just key law and definitions all tied down.
+I'll go on and I'll write a whole book and the whole thing is just Keyes law and definitions all tied down and their answer is, oh, he's a sovereign citizen.

 That's how fucking retarded they are, right?